 The undeniable beauty and inspiration of antique crucifixes, religious statues, and art tell a story and they usually evoke a story about how they were found.

 They can be enjoyed by believers and non-believers alike.

 And most have survived decades, if not centuries, of use and neglect, reflecting the craftsmanship of their original creators.

 Several years ago, hubby and I attended an auction in a very rural farm town.
 There was absolutely nothing at the auction that we were interested in except……this large plaster angel.
 It stood out like a sore thumb among all the old farm implements.

 We stayed at the auction for hours waiting for her to come up on the auction block because I was determined that she was coming home with me….and she did.

 Before we left, I was fortunate enough to be able to speak to the property owner about the angel, and he told me that she came out of a closed Catholic church in St. Louis.

 Somewhere along the way, she lost her wings, but I was able to find a pair of metal wings that fit into the slots in her back perfectly.
-She is one of my most cherished pieces, and she stands watch in our foyer.
-One never knows where these old sacred beauties will pop up.

 My husband purchased this antique French Madonna bust many years ago, and had it shipped here from France for my Christmas gift.